-In this article, I will be listing a few ways by which a DOM reflow/layout-thrashing event might occur, why it’s bad, and how to minimise its occurrences or mitigate its effects.
+In this article, I will be listing a few ways by which a DOM reflow / layout shift event might occur, why it’s bad, how to track these events and how to minimise its occurrences mitigating its effects.

 Now let’s dive in.